laravel-streams/streams-core/docs/addons.md

 ### Installing Addons

 Generally speaking, installing an addon requires downloading it with composer and optionally publishing it's assets and any migrations.
-There is no addon manager to control state.

 ```json
 {